 - CVR – The number of conversions/impressions x 100%.

 - CPA – The total spent/number of conversions.
 Note that this is for total spend and not first conversion spend.

 - Conversion Value ($) - The sum of conversion values based on the conversion value parameter.
 If the conversion value parameter is empty, this value will be 0.

-In the Customize Columns view, the columns selected by default are: Impressions, CTR, Clicks, Average CPC, CPM, Spent, Conversion Rate, Actions, and CPA.
+In the Customize Columns view, the columns selected by default are: Viewable Impressions, Viewable CTR, Clicks, Average CPC, Viewable CPM, Spent, Conversion Rate, Actions, and CPA.
 When changing these selections, you can go back and restore the defaults by selecting Reset to default.